ahoymarcus/nextjs-myjs-tech-blog/articles/web-services-technologies-overview-2022-03-11.md

 `This is precisely what GraphQL client libraries like Relay or Apollo will enable you to do.
 They provide the abstraction that you need to be able to focus on the important parts of your application rather than having to deal with the repetitive implementation of infrastructure.`[ Howtographql.com](https://www.howtographql.com/basics/3-big-picture/)

+###### 2. The Resolver
+This is the functionality that in the GraphQL server will be called by a query or a mutation which the sole purpose is to resolve the fetch of data for its field:

+`When the server receives a query, it will call all the functions for the fields that are specified in the query’s payload.
+It thus resolves the query and is able to retrieve the correct data for each field.
+Once all resolvers returned, the server will package data up in the format that was described by the query and send it back to the client.`  [ Howtographql.com](https://www.howtographql.com/basics/3-big-picture/)

 #### Examples of GraphQL Architectures